Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Make cleaning sprays for many uses from 4 spray pump bottles, simple household products, and water.
 Take a few drops of Dawn dishwashing liquid, add water and shake.
 Spray bathroom mirrors, wipe with dry cloth.

 Using simple household products you can make your own cleaners with fewer ingredients and often at a lower cost than buying commercial products.
-This is a guide about making your own cleaning products.
+This is a page about making your own cleaning products.